AtilioA/AlertaDoTesouro/README.md

    You'll be able to start the containers afterwards with `yarn up`.

 3. Rename the `.env.example` file to `.env`.
-You can change some values if you want, just keep it consistent throughout the application.
+If you want to change these values, just make sure to keep it consistent throughout the application.
 Some notes:

-   - The default port is 3333.
-You might want to change this if this port is already where you're running the application.
+   - The default server port is `3333 `.
+You might want to change this if this port is already in use wherever you are running the server on.
-   - You could change `JWT_SECRET` to another string you desire.
-It is used by the hashing algorithm for the passwords.
+   - You can and should change `JWT_SECRET` to another string.
+It is used by the hashing algorithm to generate hashed passwords.
    <!-- - [Sentry](https://sentry.io/for/web/) was added mostly for learning purposes and of course is not required; feel free to leave the string empty. -->

-4. To run migrations with TypeORM, run the following command in the root directory:
+4. Run migrations with TypeORM with the following command while in the `server` directory:

    ```bash
    yarn typeorm migration:run
    ```

-5. Start the queue with `yarn dev:queue`.
+5. Start the Redis-powered queue with `yarn dev:queue`.
 6. Start the server with `yarn dev:server`.

 ## Front-end